boto/boto3/docs/source/guide/ec2-example-security-group.rst

 Delete a Security Group
 =======================
-A security group acts as a virtual firewall that controls the traffic for one or more instances.
-When you launch an instance, you associate one or more security groups with the instance.

 If you attempt to delete a security group that is associated with an instance, or is referenced by another security group, the operation fails with :code:`InvalidGroup.InUse` in EC2-Classic or :code:`DependencyViolation`